Father on trial for rape says daughter initiated sex

 Asked by his defence counsel why he did not stop her, the man said: "I never raise my hand and hit her, I was very loving towards her.
 Even if she scolds me, I will just think, it's ok, she's my daughter and I will just give in.
 I'm that sort of person."

-After the incident, he told the victim to have a clean bath, and he also showered.
+After the incident, he told the victim to have a bath, and he also showered.

 "After this incident took place, she placed her hands on top of my head and she made a promise, and she also made a promise on Lord Shiva, a Hindu god ... that she will not tell anyone of what had happened and likewise I must not tell anyone of what has happened and I also nodded."